ashleydavis/highstock-yahoo-demo/README.md

 ## Event handling and resize to fit

-The example code relies on [jQuery](https://en.wikipedia.org/wiki/JQuery) which is used mostly for event handling.
+The example code relies on [jQuery](https://en.wikipedia.org/wiki/JQuery) mostly for event handling.
 For example, basics like detecting [button clicks](https://api.jquery.com/click/) and [changes](https://api.jquery.com/change/) in input fields.
 In response to various events the Highstock chart is updated and re-rendered as necessary.

 The most interesting event handler is for the window resize event.
 It would be great if we could handle an event for a particular HTML element (eg the container div for our chart).
-However this doesn't appear to be possible and we must handle resize for the entire window then resize our chart accordingly.
-This isn't the most flexible approach but it works when you want your chart to be sized accorrding to the size of the window (or near enough).
-It is suprisingly difficult to figure out how to do this and it doesn't feel like the most elegant solution, however like so many other decisions in web development it often comes down to *whatever works* (todo: is this an opportunity for a blog post. could apply to Unity and web dev).
+However this doesn't appear to be possible and we must handle resize for the entire window update the chart accordingly.
+This isn't the most flexible approach but it works when you want your chart to be sized according to the size of the window (or near enough).
+It is surprisingly difficult to figure out how to do this and it doesn't feel like the most elegant solution, however like so many other decisions in web development it often comes down to *whatever works*.

 So we end up with a simple event handler for window [*resize*](https://api.jquery.com/resize/):